-The City and County of San Francisco or the TJPA will acquire the properties, and each business owner will be offered relocation assistance.
+The City and County of San Francisco, the JPB, or the Transbay JPA would acquire the properties, and each business owner would be offered relocation assistance.
 In the event the displaced businesses chose not to relocate within the area, a loss of jobs would result.
 The maximum number of jobs lost if no businesses relocated in the area is estimated to be between 425 for the Second-to-Main Tunneling Option to 1,422 jobs for the Second-to-Mission Cut-and-Cover Option.